Bzan96/guide/src/pages/certifications/front-end-libraries/redux/use-a-switch-statement-to-handle-multiple-actions/index.md

 ## Use a Switch Statement to Handle Multiple Actions

 Tip: Make sure you don't use "break" commands after return statements within the switch cases.
+Note: default in the Switch statement is not initiated by case, i.e.: "case: default" will not pass the test.

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/certifications/front-end-libraries/redux/use-a-switch-statement-to-handle-multiple-actions/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.